shahjehanali1/ember-cli-deploy-sentry/README.md

 ### sentryUrl

-The url of the sentry installation that `ember-cli-deploy-sentry` shall upload sourcemaps and javascript files to.
+The url of the sentry installation that `ember-cli-deploy-sentry` shall upload sourcemaps and JavaScript files to.
 If you are deploying in your local network, keep in mind you might need to use the local hostname/IP address.

 *Required*